-Elephant ear plants are so popular because of how big the leaves get.
-They’re so much fun to raise because of how much they stand out in your garden.
+Elephant Ear plants, also called colocasia, are so popular because of how big the leaves get, resembling the iconic ears of its animal namesake.
+I, for one, had so much fun raising them because of how much they stand out in my garden.

 1 – Getting Too Heavy

-These leaves might grow so large and heavy that they will start to droop just because they’re too heavy to stay up.
-This is somewhat unfortunate since you probably like the way things look when the leaves aren’t drooping.
+These leaves might grow so wide and heavy that they’ll start to hang just because they’re too heavy to stay up.
+Although, it’s somewhat unfortunate since you probably like how the plant looks when the leaves aren’t drooping.

-Of course, you shouldn’t rule out that other issues could be the cause of the drooping.
-You’re going to want to make sure that nothing else is wrong first so that you don’t overlook something important.
+Of course, you shouldn’t rule out that other issues could cause the dropping leaves.
+You’re going to want to ensure that nothing else is wrong first so you don’t overlook something important.

 2 – Watering Issues

-Watering issues will sometimes make it so that your elephant ears will droop.
-It’s possible that you might not have paid attention to the elephant ears recently and missed some watering sessions.
+Watering issues will sometimes make it so that your Elephant Ears will droop.
+It’s possible you might not have paid attention to the Elephant Ears recently and missed some watering sessions.

-Elephant ears need a lot of water when compared to other plants.
+As tropical plants, Elephant Ears need plenty of water than other floras.
 On average, they’re supposed to receive two or three inches of rainfall each week to thrive.

-When it’s not raining, you’re going to need to water the plants well to keep them hydrated.
-Failure to water the elephant ears adequately can lead to them looking droopy and less healthy than normal.
+So, you’ll need to water the plants well to keep them hydrated, especially when rain is scarce.
+Failure to water the Elephant Ears adequately can make them appear droopy and affect their health.

-For these plants to thrive, it’s going to be necessary to try to keep the soil fairly moist.
-This doesn’t mean that you need to go overboard, but you will be watering these plants more than many other types of plants that you might be caring for in your garden.
+However, it doesn’t mean going overboard and risking the plant developing root rot.
+But you’ll need to be watering these plants more than many other types of plants that you might be caring for in your garden.

-If you use a thin type of soil that dries out incredibly fast, then your elephant ears aren’t going to do as well.
-It’s also possible that using soil that lacks nutrients will be problematic.
+If you use a thin type of soil that dries out incredibly fast, then your Elephant Ears aren’t going to do as well.
+They won’t receive as many nutrients, which will be problematic.

-In this situation, it might be wise to give the elephant ears some fertilizer.
-Many people choose to give elephant ears fertilizer once per month so that they can get enough nutrients.
+In this situation, it’s also wise to fertilize the Elephant Ears.
+For reference, gardeners often give Elephant Ears fertilizer once per month so that they can get enough nutrients.

 4 – Improper Lighting

-If your elephant ears are drooping currently, then it’s possible that they’re not getting enough sunlight.
+If your Elephant Ears are drooping currently, it’s possible they’re not getting enough sunlight.
 You might have them in a shady spot where there isn’t enough light getting through.

-These plants do best when you place them in bright indirect sunlight.
-You want to shy away from direct sunlight because it could wind up burning the leaves due to being too harsh.
+These plants do best when you place them in bright, indirect sunlight.
+You want to shy away from direct sunlight as it could burn the leaves due to being too harsh.

-Do what you can to make some adjustments to the position of your elephant ears.
-You could try planting them in a different spot, but it’s also possible that trimming some tree branches might help them to get the sunlight that they need.
+That said, do what you can to make the appropriate adjustments to the position of your Elephant Ears.
+You could try planting them in a different spot, but it’s also possible that trimming some tree branches might help them get the sunlight that they need.

 5 – Cold Temperatures

-Cold temperatures can also be a big problem when you’re taking care of elephant ear plants.
-These plants simply don’t do well in the cold, and they’re not capable of surviving outside during the winter months.
+Cold temperatures can also be a big problem when caring for Elephant Ear plants.
+As tropical floras, they don’t do well in the cold and won’t survive outside during the winter months.

-Elephant ear plants enjoy daytime temperatures between 70 degrees Fahrenheit and 85 degrees Fahrenheit.
-During the nighttime, they’re fine so long as the temperatures don’t dip below 60 degrees Fahrenheit.
+Elephant Ear plants enjoy daytime temperatures between 70 and 85℉.
+During the nighttime, they’re fine so long as the temperatures don’t dip below 60℉.

-If you live in an area where it gets cooler than that, then you might need to consider moving your elephant ears indoors.
+If you live in an area where it gets colder than that, then consider moving your Elephant Ears indoors.
 They might do better in a temperature-controlled environment where it will stay hot enough.

-Even limited exposure to colder temperatures might cause the elephant ears to droop a bit.
-If you had a cold snap recently and forgot to take your elephant ear plants inside, then that might be the cause of your woes.
+Even limited exposure to colder temperatures might cause the Elephant Ears to hang.
+If you had a cold snap recently and forgot to take your Elephant Ear plants inside, then that might be the cause of your woes.

-Try to keep an eye on the weather reports if you’re keeping your elephant ears outside.
-If you know that it’s supposed to get cold, then you’ll need to take steps to protect the elephant ears to avoid problems.
+One good habit is to watch the weather reports, especially if you’re keeping your Elephant Ears outside.
+If you know it’s supposed to get cold, you’ll need to take steps to protect the Elephant Ears to avoid problems.

 Final Thoughts

-You’ve learned a lot about elephant ear plants now, and it should be easier to fix any problems that you’re experiencing.
-These plants are big and fun, but you’re going to need to pay attention to them.
+You’ve learned a lot about Elephant Ear plants now, and fixing any problems you’re experiencing should be more manageable.
+These plants are big and fun, but you’ll still want to pay special care to them.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.